 Whitby a seaside town sitting right on the coast, with a rich history and the setting for Bram Stoker’s Dracula, with the Abbey perching on the cliff tops.
-When you visit you can explore ornate cobbled paths, locally-owned shops and great cafes.
+When you visit you can explore ornate cobbled paths, locally-owned shops, and great cafes.
 Whitby has a “Whitby Goth Weekend” which is a great weekend to dress up and see Steam Punk and Goths, plenty of side stalls around.
-Let’s not forget Whitby famous son voyager Captain James Cook immortalised in a monument up on West Cliff, where he can be seen looking out to his favourite place – the sea.
-Whitby Abbey is high on the cliff tops, you can walk up the the 199 steps that lead up towards St Mary’s Church and Whitby Abbey.
+Let’s not forget Whitby famous son voyager Captain James Cook immortalized in a monument up on West Cliff, where he can be seen looking out to his favourite place – the sea.
+Whitby Abbey is high on the cliff tops, you can walk up the 199 steps that lead up towards St Mary’s Church and Whitby Abbey.
 Whitby is only a short drive up the coast and is close to Blue Dolphin.

 Whitby Abbey has been inspiring visitors for nearly 1500 years, centuries of history with the new interactive guide.
 You can visit the revamped museum to find out more about how the abbey inspired Caedmon, the first named English poet, and Bram Stoker, the author of 'Dracula'.